Teacher Network Coordinator in the East Midlands (Lincolnshire)

 All physics teachers are busy.
 If I can provide what these people want to support their teaching, for example some local meetings, convenient INSET, and perhaps e-mail support, I shall be pleased to do so.

-Outside the physics department at school, I enjoy ITT mentoring, taking Duke of Edinburgh expeditions, and supporting CREST Award and EES Engineering Teams.
+I enjoy ITT mentoring, taking Duke of Edinburgh expeditions, and supporting CREST Award and EES Engineering Teams.

 Beyond school, I enjoy music and ringing bells.